-Matthew Kaylor, David S. Kaylor and Brenda P. Ramirez are former prosecutors turned criminal defense attorneys.
+Matthew Kaylor and David S. Kaylor are former prosecutors turned criminal defense attorneys.
 Together, they have more than 50 years of combined experience and have handled more than 160 trials.
 They draw upon their experience and inside knowledge of the criminal justice system to build strong, effective defenses.

 Polk County Breathalyzer Refusal